andrewjmead/wpsites/README.md

 Default: `'latest'`

 The version of WordPress your site will use.
 Valid values include 'latest', 'nightly', or a WordPress version such as '6.0.0'.

+### Enable multisite

+Option: `enable_multisite`

+Default: `false`

+Enable to create a multisite.
+This will also create a second site as part of the multisite network.

+### Enable error logging

+Option: `enable_error_logging`

+Default: `true`

+Enable to setup error logging.
+This sets WP_DEBUG to true, WP_DEBUG_LOG to true, and WP_DEBUG_DISPLAY to false.

+### Enable automatic login

+Option: `enable_automatic_login`

+Default: `true`

+Enable automatically logging in to the admin panel.
+This is by installing and configuring the automatic-login plugin.

 ### Database host